Symphony No. 2 (Barber): Composition

 Samuel Barber began his composition career at the age of seven.
 He was accepted in the prestigious Curtis Institute of Music at age 14.
 He received critical acclaim for his early compositions including the Overture to the School for Scandal and Adagio for Strings.
 His early success led to a commission from the United States Air Force in 1943 to write a "symphonic work about flyers".
 The request came soon after he joined the United States Army in 1942.
 Barber spent time at a U.S. Air Force base so that he could take part in flight training and battle simulations.
 He was given four months to write the piece with the understanding that the army would receive all of the royalties forever.

 General Barton K. Yount approached Samuel Barber about the commission and asked him to include "modern devices" in the composition.
 Barber honored this request by using an electronic tone-generator built by Bell Telephone Laboratories in the second movement.
 This device was intended to represent the sound of a radio beam used to guide night flyers.
-The symphony was revised in 1947 to replace the electronic tone-generator with an E-flat clarinet.
+The symphony was revised in 1947 to replace the electronic tone-generator with an E♭ clarinet.